Nursing Home Abuse And Neglect Attorney Alabama | Mark Petro

 Call us Now:

 Nursing home negligence and abuse have unfortunately become very common in the U.S. Residential care facilities often hire employees with backgrounds that include abuse and neglect, for a job that requires them to protect patients.
 Abuse is also prevalent among in-patients.
-If you suspect the unfortunate has happened to yourself or a loved one, a nursing home abuse attorney at Petro Accident and Injury Attorneys can help protect you or your loved one from any further mistreatment.
+If you suspect the unfortunate has happened to yourself or a loved one, a Huntsville nursing home abuse lawyer can help protect you or your loved one from any further mistreatment.

 Nursing home facilities are entrusted with the most important people in our lives who are at the most vulnerable times in their adult lives.
 We expect these homes and facilities to provide both a healthy and safe environment for our family members.
 Unfortunately, these facilities are often cited for numerous violations.
 These range from insufficient staffing, incompetent staffing, failure to turn as well as re-position of residents to prevent pressure sores, unsanitary environments to abusive employees.